Welcome to Our Care Model

 This site provides information to students about with all of our mental health resource offerings in one place, so that finding the support you need is easy and accessible 24 hours a day, wherever you are.

 Take advantage of the many mental health resources presented here and offered across all three U of T campuses – and remember that if you need support, every door at U of T is the right door to walk through.

 As students, you are at the heart of the University of Toronto’s mission of higher education and advanced research, and we want to support you as effectively as possible.
 We’re incredibly proud of your successes, but we know that challenges often come up along the way.

 Across the University, important discussions about student well-being and mental health have been taking place, and students are showing great leadership.
 In March 2019, a four-point plan of action, including a Task Force on Student Mental Health mandated a review of the mental health supports and services we provide.

 The Task Force completed its work and submitted its Final Report.
 The comprehensive and thoughtful recommendations in the report are a direct result of extensive feedback you’ve contributed, along with other members of the U of T community.

 In order to provide a streamlined and simplified way to access mental health services, The Presidential and Provostial response to the Task Force report committed to a process redesign of mental health service delivery that would be based on a stepped model of care.

 The new model will ensure that you have access to the care and resources you want and need, regardless of where you find yourself on the mental health continuum.

-Below is a description of the new stepped-care model.
 We encourage all of you – students, parents, faculty and staff to learn about the new model and explore the resources available to our community.